winter-yuki/kotlin-self-types/README.md

 }
 ```

-Also `Swift` supports associated types and they can be used to achieve similar behavior but one for one-level hierarchy:
+Also `Swift` supports associated types, and they can be used to achieve similar behavior but one for one-level hierarchy:
 ```swift
 protocol AAssoc {
     associatedtype S